Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt3-consolidation.md

 Cowards.

-“Good,” he said, once the last of them---Genshi, *not* a coward and thoughtful as ever, and who knew he *could* be the last without scandal---had voiced his restrained support.
+“Good,” he said, once the last of them - Genshi, *not* a coward and thoughtful as ever, and who knew he *could* be the last without scandal - had voiced his restrained support.
 “It’s a start.
 A whole lotta gaoians are gonna die in the coming years and you gotta prepare ‘yerself for that.
 Yes, *years.* Spend some effort to preserve the spirit of your Clans an’ send some enclaves to Cimbrean, because *none* of us are gonna be much after this.
 Until we have orbital superiority we can’t do anything but meet these fucks on the ground, and no offense, Champion Wozni, but I sorta doubt ‘yer Clan-Brothers know how t’properly fight.”

 “You’ve never seen them argue over a bag of *‘Cheetos’,”* Wozni replied with a nervous chitter.
 The Shortstrides were programmers, masters of automation and computer technology.
 For all Daar knew, their contribution to the war might be negligible, or pivotal.

-He favored Wozni with an amused set of his ears---He couldn’t afford to be completely menacing.
+He favored Wozni with an amused set of his ears - He couldn’t afford to be completely menacing.
 “Eh, nachos are better.
 But this goes for all of you.
 You need to pick and choose who is *truly* essential to your Clan’s purpose and who can be sent to the lines, because the ones that do are gonna be trialed by fire.
 Got it?”

 They all duck-nodded furiously.
 They were beginning to understand.